emudrak/datasharing/README.md

 to the analyst if there is a reason you know about that some of the data are missing.
 You should also not [impute](http://en.wikipedia.org/wiki/Imputation_(statistics\))/make up/ throw away missing observations.

-In general, try to avoid coding categorical or ordinal variables as numbers.
-When you enter the value for sex in the tidy data, it should be "male" or "female".
-The ordinal values in the data set should be "poor", "fair", and "good" not 1, 2 ,3.
-This will avoid potential mixups about which direction effects go and will help identify coding errors.

 Always encode every piece of information about your observations using text.
 For example, if you are storing data in Excel and use a form of colored text or cell background formatting to indicate information about an observation ("red variable entries were observed in experiment 1.") then this information will not be exported (and will be lost!) when the data is exported as raw text.
 Instead of color-coding, add another column that represents the concept "observed in experiment one" and let cell values be "yes" or "no."  Every piece of data should be encoded as actual text that can be exported.